PlumpMath/DesignPatternCS/README.md

 ## Summary
 1. **Behavioral**
- 1. **Command**: Encapsulate a method call as an object containing all necessary information
+ 1. **<a href="https://github.com/frgrz/DesignPatternCS/tree/master/DesignPatterns/Behavioral/Command">Command</a>**: Encapsulate a method call as an object containing all necessary information
- 2. **Chain of Responsibility**: Pass requests between command and processing objects within a chain of objects
+ 2. **<a href="https://github.com/frgrz/DesignPatternCS/tree/master/DesignPatterns/Behavioral/ChainOfResponsibility">Chain of Responsibility</a>**: Pass requests between command and processing objects within a chain of objects
  3. ~~**Interpreter**: Include language elements and evaluate sentences in a given language~~
  4. ~~**Iterator**: Give sequential access to elements in a collection~~
  5. ~~**Mediator**: Encapsulates and simplifies communication between objects~~